 |Class Size||1 to 4 students (or less) per instructor and 1-to-1 sessions also available||1 to 5 students (or more) per instructor||Can get as large as a school class|

 |Teachers||– Go through a rigorous selection process, and must have a proven record of excellence in math at university level

 |Require to pass a rigorous math screening that tests mathematical thinking||Hire highschool students to teach younger students|

 |Core Philosophy||Learn by reasoning, critical thinking and problem solving in class and beyond||Restrict math learning through repeated practice during sessions||Repeated practice on similar questions helps build mastery|

-In comparison to the other math programs out there like Kumon and Mathnasium, Math Project pushes past the regime of mindless repetition, instead implementing teaching methods that instill an attitude of excellence and math confidence in children.
+When comparing the math programs from Math Project vs Mathnasium vs Kumon, Math Project pushes past the regime of mindless repetition, instead implementing teaching methods that instill an attitude of excellence and math confidence in children.
 The program provides individualized, customized teaching plans tailored to each student’s learning needs.
 After joining Math Project’s program, 87% of the students reported significantly ahead of their math class in school.
-Math Project’s mission is not to only teach math to children, but to also empower them with knowledge that will guide them into becoming leading problem-solvers of tomorrow.
+Math Project’s mission is not only to teach math to children, but to also empower them with knowledge that will guide them into becoming leading problem-solvers of tomorrow.
 95% of the program’s parents have been extremely satisfied with the program, reporting signs of improved work organization, study habits, better time management, and increased work responsibility in their children.
 The Google reviews provided by parents and students can be the most influential testimony to the program’s effectiveness.
 Check out our Google reviews!